Axway/api-builder-docs/content/en/docs/release_notes/canberra.md

 * #4834: UI not showing error pages when internal errors occur.
 * #4855: Show better CLI error when using unsupported node version
 * #4869: Config: apiPrefix is not validated for a required leading slash.
-* #4916: Endpoints with names that require URI encoding can't be opened in the UI
+* #4916: Endpoints with names that require URI encoding cannot be opened in the UI
 * #4920: Improve the findAndModify Swagger documentation

 ## Release notes